All Episodes

 If the agency opts to follow the recommendation, it would begin a rulemaking process that would include public comment.

-A government bureaucracy, the Food and Drug Administration has decided to ban such things as primatine mist and other non-prescription inhalers, which treat asthma, which saves lives because the devices might contain propellants that harm the ozone.
+So while Senator Kennedy is paranoid and worried that Judge Alito is going to consign children to death from asthma, a government bureaucracy, the Food and Drug Administration, has decided to ban such things as primatine mist and other non-prescription inhalers which treat asthma, which saves lives because the devices might contain propellants that harm the ozone.

 So the ozone, the FDA has determined ozone layer is far more important than these inhalers saving the lives of kids and people with asthma.

-Now that the so that we have to go back to the ozone hole.
+Now that's something we have to go back to the ozone hole.

 We haven't heard about the ozone since it closed up.